SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Normal Function

 The AMELX gene provides instructions for making a protein called amelogenin, which is essential for normal tooth development.
-Amelogenin is involved in the formation of enamel, which is the hard, white material that forms the protective outer layer of each tooth.
+Amelogenin is involved in the formation of tooth enamel, which is the hard, white material that forms the protective outer layer of each tooth.
 Enamel is composed mainly of mineral crystals.
-These microscopic crystals are arranged in organized bundles that give enamel its strength and durability.
-Although the exact function of amelogenin is not well understood, it appears to separate and support the crystals as they grow.
+These microscopic crystals are organized in a way to give enamel strength and durability.
+Amelogenin acts as a scaffold to separate and support the crystals as they grow.
 Amelogenin is removed from the developing crystals when it is no longer needed, leaving mature enamel that contains very little protein.

 Health Conditions Related to Genetic Changes